GameServerManagers/LinuxGSM-Docs/steamcmd/gslt.md

 ### If one of my tokens is banned/blacklisted, will all tokens be banned?

 Yes, all of the tokens on your account will be blacklisted if one of your servers are found to be running a blacklisted plugin.
-Make sure you read up on Valve’s plugin policies before running a game server so nothing unfortunate happens to your tokens.
+Make sure you read up on Valve's plugin policies before running a game server so nothing unfortunate happens to your tokens.

 ### If my GSLT gets banned for running a blacklisted plugin, will my steam account be community and/or VAC banned?

-Depending on the game Valve will punish the account that generated the token, On CS:GO you get a global cooldown of 7 days (you cannot join any community/valve server) Most likely, it won’t be VAC banned, but Valve’s requirement that anyone creating GSLTs is not community banned, you may be community banned for running blacklisted plugins.
+Depending on the game Valve will punish the account that generated the token, On CS:GO you get a global cooldown of 7 days (you cannot join any community/valve server) Most likely, it won't be VAC banned, but Valve's requirement that anyone creating GSLTs is not community banned, you may be community banned for running blacklisted plugins.

 ### Can I use the same GSLT for multiple servers?